The Kost of Freedom

 Until one day the electricity meter in the dog room next door suddenly burst into flames.
 I was woken at dawn because my electric fan had stopped working.
 It was hot inside the room.
 I heard shouts from the manager and her family: ‘Fire!
 Fire!
 We need water!
 Water!’
 The dogs were barking incessantly in fear.
 I could see some of my neighbours peeking from behind their blinds, already planning their escape routes.

 I laughed quietly.
 A sense of relief washed over me.
 If the fire spread, I would run to the garage, hop on my Honda Beat Sporty scooter that I bought on a 32-month instalment plan, and ride it somewhere safe.
 It was the only thing of value and worth saving that I had.
-I didn’t need to carry my TV, DVD player, or favourite vinyl records, because I had none of those.
+I didn’t need to carry my TV, DVD player, or favorite vinyl records, because I had none of those.
 Is this what they call a blessing in disguise?
 Inshallah, finally I had found the real meaning of freedom.

 Luckily the fire was soon put out.
 No need to find out if it was a blessing in disguise after all.
 My duck print bowls were intact, my crochet threads had not turned to ashes, and all my neighbours had gone back to bed.
 Life continued on its merry way.

-The fire was a trigger for me to think deeply about my dire financial straits – which I had been well aware of before, but this time it was like God had finally given me a kick up the bum to do something about it.
+The fire was a trigger for me to think deeply about my dire financial straits—which I had been well aware of before, but this time it was like God had finally given me a kick up the bum to do something about it.

 I worked out that it costs a lot to live on your own.
 You need money for rent, to buy drinking water, service your scooter, replace a flat tire, pay road fines, and eat three meals a day.
 And above all that, you need money for laundry.
 After calculating, I worked out that one trip to the laundry was costing me the equivalent of two days’ worth of meals.
 I decided to wash my own clothes from then on, even though afterwards I always felt like I’d just completed a torturous military drill.

-The longer I thought about it, the more I realised I should keep a better record of all my expenses.
+The longer I thought about it, the more I realized I should keep a better record of all my expenses.
 I tallied up the meagre totals and wrote down the date of purchase and use by date on all my skincare products.
 The more I knew about my expenses, the more I felt trapped by the responsibility of taking care of myself.
 It was not so easy.

 I started to understand why many people of my age choose to stay with their parents and see nothing wrong with it.
 Many of my friends, a lot in their twenties, a few well into their forties, still live with their parents even after getting married and having kids.
 This isn’t unusual in Indonesia.
 You can see it as the direct consequence of rising house prices, nearly non-existent infrastructure, and inadequate public transportation for commuters.
 Commuting broke us, but a good kost is a luxury we can’t afford.
 We have to find a way to cut costs and survive.
 One way is to live with our parents.